 Social Media is a dominant force in the marketplace.
-However, some business and business owners are still wary of it?
+So why are some businesses and business owners are still wary of it?
 They feel as if social media is too large of an undertaking, or that it may not be lucrative enough.
-There are some genuine fears to have as well as grand aspirations, but there are also a lot of myths out there regarding social media.
-We’ve gathered some of these myths and broken them down so that you can run your business’ social media with confidence.
+Some of these fears can be valid but there are also a lot of myths out there regarding social media.
+We’ve gathered some of these myths and broken them down so that you can run your business’s social media platforms with confidence.

 My Customers Don’t Use It Much